Who is Liable for Animal Attacks and Injuries in Florida?

 It is important to avoid going near any wild animal and to understand that you could be killed or seriously injured from the snakes that crawl on the ground, to the raccoon in your trash, to the alligator in the park.

-If the unfortunate attack of an animal has happened to you or a loved one speak with attorney David Shiner today.
+If the unfortunate attack of an animal has happened to you or a loved one speak with a wrongful death attorney David Shiner today.
 You need to understand the legal options available to you under the law, helping with injuries, damages, or the unfortunate wrongful death.

 We are available by phone 24/7 and your consultation is always 100% free.
 We can also be reached with a free online consultation by clicking here, a lawyer will immediately follow up with you.